 Are you already working on a next project?

 No. For the first time in twenty-five years, I have nothing new on my hands right now.
 That’s because I was focused entirely on “Chez nous” the whole time.
 I haven’t been doing anything else so far.
-After I finished “Pas son genre,” I did a TV movie [“La fin de la nuit,” 2015] and right after I had edited that one, I started writing the screenplay of “Chez nous.”
+After I finished “Pas son genre,” I did a TV movie [“La fin de la nuit,” 2015], and right after I had edited that one, I started writing the screenplay of “Chez nous.”
 And that’s less than two years ago.
-Which means that in less than two years, I wrote, shot, edited and released a film.
+This means that in less than two years, I wrote, shot, edited and released a film.
 We wrapped up the production by January 13, and here we are now, a month and a half later.
 So I’ve been living and working on an extremely tight and hectic schedule, and didn’t have any time to think about ‘what’s next?’

 Can “Chez nous” be considered to be your most personal film?

 It’s a very important project for me, but so are my other films.
 Each film I did is a part of me.
 I make all of my films with the same dedication, with the same honesty.
 Even though “Chez nous” was not entirely an original screenplay of mine, since I worked with Jérôme Leroy and his book, I always look for the same ingredients: you can entertain an audience, but when they leave the theater, it’s always nice if you have given them something—or something new—to think about.
 Like a wonderful piece of music or a great book can move people, cinema has exactly the same value and importance.